aeternity/protocol/generalized_accounts/README.md

 The `tx`, or inner transaction, MUST be a well formed transaction with nonce set to `0`.
 The `tx` MUST NOT be a `ga_attach_tx` transaction.

+The `authorization` function is executed in a special FATE environment where `Auth.tx_hash` and `Auth.tx` are available.
+These can (and should!) be used to securely authorize a transaction.
+Note: `Auth.tx_hash` computation differs between protocol versions, see [serialisation](../serializations.md) specification for details.

 ## Backwards compatibility